 Issue briefs are widely used in the practitioner and policy worlds to present critical information on a broad theme to a general audience in succinct fashion.
-You will choose one of the Millennium Development Goals; an approved cross-cutting issue such as small arms, extractive industry (oil, gas, mining, timber, etc.), or displacement; a theme mentioned in In Larger Freedom; or another approved topic related to conflict or development and complete a professional issue brief building on the guidelines you learn in class.
-Regularly reading UN Wire might help you identify an issue that interests you (see below).
+You will choose a topic of interest and complete a professional issue brief building on the guidelines you learn in class.
+Ideas for topics may come from one of the UN's Sustainable Development Goals; an approved crosscutting issue such as small arms, extractive industries, or displacement; a theme mentioned in In Larger Freedom; or another approved topic related to conflict or development.
+Reading the UN Wire might help you identify an issue that interests you (see below).
 3-4 pages, single-spaced.